 If you link to the following pages, then you can download the software to do crystal projections and find other interesting things on your own.
 For example, there is a DOS program which allows you to take ASCII files describing the three-dimensional position of atoms in a molecule (or for that matter, furniture in a room), and view it in interactive rotation, in perspective projection, in textured red-green stereo, or you can choose to just let it 'wobble' in place!
 An example of such a crystal structure is illustrated on the left.

 For more useful freeware concerning crystal structure and such, check out this University of Missouri at St. Louis link !
-For general information on crystal structure and crystal structure types, check out the following links: (a) Chemistry at Michigan State , and (b) physics at Duke .
+For general information on crystal structure and crystal structure types, check out the following links: (a) Chemistry at Michigan State , and (b) structural molecular biology at Duke .

 So, the unit cell is the basic repeat-unit for describing a crystal.
 What is a crystal?
 Well most of us have seen mineral crystals.
 For example, consider amethyst.
 Amethyst is the purple variety of quartz and is a popular gemstone.
 If it were not for its widespread availability, amethyst would be very expensive.
 The name "amethyst" comes from the Greek and means "not drunken."
 This was maybe due to a belief that amethyst would ward off the effects of alcohol, but most likely the Greeks were referring to the almost wine-like color of some stones that they may have encountered.
 Its color is unparalleled, and even other, more expensive purple gemstones are often compared to its color and beauty.
 The reference URL for this image is a mineral supplier.
 The image has Copyright 1995,1996 by Amethyst Galleries, Inc..